OliverCulleyDeLange/OliverCulleyDeLange.github.io/_posts/2024-07-12-My_time_at_carv.md

 # Closing note
 This turned out to be a much longer blog than i was expecting.
 I guess i have a lot to write about due to the broad nature of the work i did at Carv.
 I really value that, it was a true 'in at the deep end' experience, but i learned a huge amount, not just through the work, but from the people around me to.

+I'm proud to have had a positive impact on a sport that I love.
+Carv's motto is that 'skiing is more fun, the better at it you are' - and i fully agree.
+I went from SkiIQ 139 in the 2020/2021 season, all the way up to 166 in 2024/2025.
+Carv definitely contributed to this improvement, and there are thousands of others around the world feeling that same impact.
+Nice.

 There aren't many pictures in this blog, but i'll end with one i'm proud of.
 ![Map]({{ site.url }}/assets/images/carv/rating.png)